pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Governing Law

-Accounts and services are governed by federal laws and regulations and to the extent not preempted by federal law or otherwise inapplicable, by the "governing state law" determined as follows for accounts opened or services signed up for on or after February 24, 2012: If you open your account or sign up for a service in a branch, by the law of the state where the branch is located, regardless of the state where you reside, or, if you open your account or sign up for a service remotely (for example by Citibank® Online or CitiPhone Banking®), by the law of the state designated in the following chart unless a specific agreement or statute requires otherwise.
+Accounts and services are governed by federal laws and regulations and to the extent not preempted by federal law or otherwise inapplicable, by the 'governing state law' determined as follows for accounts opened or services signed up for on or after February 24, 2012: If you open your account or sign up for a service in a branch, by the law of the state where the branch is located, regardless of the state where you reside, or, if you open your account or sign up for a service remotely (for example by Citibank® Online or CitiPhone Banking®), by the law of the state designated in the following chart unless a specific agreement or statute requires otherwise.
 In either case, state conflict of law provisions will not apply.

-Account Opening/Ownership/Maintenance |

-9

 ## Governing State Law